 Glossary Index Page

-- You can choose to show the index in the classical view (as a simple list of terms) or as tiled list.
+- Show glossary index page as tiles - You can choose to show the index in the classical view (as a simple list of terms) or as tiled list.

 Note: Premium versions have over 10 different views.
 Read more.

 - Show back link on the bottom - Select this option if you want to show link back to Glossary Index from glossary term page.

 This tab affects the Glossary Term Page and the link that is available when the visitor hovers over a term in the post or page content.

 - Remove link to the glossary term page? - Select this option if you do not want to show links from posts or pages to the glossary term pages.
 This will only apply to Posts/Pages and not to the Glossary Index page.
 For Glossary Index page, please, visit index page tab in settings.
 Keep in mind that the plugin use a <span> tag instead of a link tag and if you are using a custom CSS you should take this into account.